After 2 years of intensive testing, we found the best leggings for women. Go from yoga to the mountaintop to the coffee shop without a hitch.

 Velocio’s proprietary LUXE fabric, a blend of polyamide and elastane, maintains its shape and offers a silky-soft feel for all-day comfort.
 We’ve sent these through the wash more than 30 times without any signs of wear and tear.
 They’re a true wardrobe workhorse that’s worth the investment.

-Whether flowing through asana, hiking the local trail, or crushing a sweat session, you need a pair of leggings that work as hard as you do.
+Whether flowing through asana or enjoying a moment of zen, you need a pair of leggings that work as hard as you do.

 Insulated Winter Leggings

 Just because the temperature has dropped doesn’t mean you need to give up on leggings.
 Thanks to these insulated options, you can wear them alone during winter hikes or as a base layer when hitting the mountain.